SharePoint/PnP-Guidance/articles/portal-branding.md

 ## Customize The Look
 <a name="sectionSection2"> </a>
 There are several out of the box ways for customizing the look of SharePoint portals.
 First, administrators can customize the Office 365 theme for an entire tenant.
 Next, a custom theme can be applied to specific site.
 These techniques can be used to "get" the needed colors / allow for flexible coloring across different portal sites.
-If more flexibility is needed, it is recommended that customers start from out of the box masterpage (seattle.master) and apply a custom theme and/or use the site custom CSS settings (``Web.AlternateCSSUrl``) to hookup the needed CSS files.
+If more flexibility is needed, it is recommended that customers start from out of the box master page (seattle.master) and apply a custom theme and/or use the site custom CSS settings (``Web.AlternateCSSUrl``) to hookup the needed CSS files.
 Custom logo image can be set using the ``Web.SiteLogoUrl`` property.
 These techniques are demonstrated in the following articles and PnP samples:
 - [Customize the Office 365 theme for your organization](https://support.office.com/en-us/article/Customize-the-Office-365-theme-for-your-organization-8275da91-7a48-4591-94ab-3123a3f79530)
 - [Theme management using CSOM](https://github.com/SharePoint/PnP/tree/master/Samples/Branding.DeployCustomThemeWeb)
 - [Apply branding](https://github.com/SharePoint/PnP/tree/master/Samples/Branding.ApplyBranding)